dmoore5050/SaisonBuilder/README.md

 Project Status
 --------------
 Basic database add-remove-list functionality in place.
+Migrations/models in place.
+The following commands are fully functional:

+* sb
+* sb style
+* sb techniques
+* sb ingredients
+* sb list
+* sb delete

+'sb build' and 'sb view' are both partially implemented.

 Features
 --------
-The primary feature of this app will be the ability to pick and choose from a broad spectrum of ingredients and techniques to design an all-grain Saison recipe to the user's custom specifications and skill level.
+The primary feature of this app will be the ability to use or modify a library of saison recipes to the user's custom specifications.

-Dynamically generated recipes can then be saved in a user-specific library for later retrieval.
+In the future, saison builder will include the ability to dynamically generate recipes that can then be saved in a user-specific library for later retrieval.

-Additionally, a small library of pre-generated recipes will be available.
+Additionally, a small library style and technique definitions will be included.

 Usage Instructions
 ------------------
 Planned usage is as follows:

-To begin using the app, type either:
+To begin using the app, cd to the SaisonBuilder directory and type:

+    > ruby saisonbuilder

+Optionally, add the following to your .zshrc or .bash_profile files to open with a single 'sb' or 'saisonbuilder' command:

-    > saison_builder
+    > alias sb='ruby ~/your/file/path/saisonbuilder'
-or

-    > sb
+    > alias saisonbuilder='ruby ~/your/file/path/saisonbuilder'

 This will bring up a menu displaying the following options: